jhaskinsjr/nebula/README.md

     cycle                           print the cycle count to stdout register set A B                set register A to value B run                             begin execution
-    service A:B                     stage service A on machine B spawn                           execute all staged services
+    service A:B:C                   stage service A on machine B as a part of core C spawn                           execute all staged services
     state                           print launcher's state (i.e., variables, etc) to stdout shutdown                        send shutdown signal to services, exit launcher